 What is Small Group Insurance?

+In the past few years, with the enactment of the Affordable Care Act, we have watched the individual/family health insurance market slowly become eclipsed in popularity by the much more stable small employer group insurance market.
+The premiums for these policies have remained far steadier and generally provide much more value in comparison.
+Owners of small businesses in Texas have the option to offer health insurance coverage to both their employees and their immediate families.
+We, at Selected Benefits, offer a comprehensive selection of Group Medical Plans from most all of the major carriers in the area.
+The insurance law in Texas defines a small employer as follows: any business with at least 2 employees, but no greater than 50 employees.
+This definition holds no matter how many hours per week they work, so if you do choose to offer health, dental and vision insurance, you must make it available to all eligible employees and their dependents which include those working at least 30 hours per week.
 As a general rule, the insurance carrier will require a minimum of 75% participation of all eligible employees in order to write the policy.
 A health insurance company that chooses to offer small group health insurance in Texas must make it available for purchase at any time during the year.
 An exception would be if the employer cannot meet the requirement of 75 percent participation, the insurance carrier, at its discretion, can require that the employer has to wait until the next season of open enrollment to purchase the health insurance coverage.
 This “open enrollment” period will last from November 1 until December 15th (subject to change from the federal government).

 Affordable Care Act Requirements